-GO FAIR is a ‘bottom up’ initiative that aims at making fragmented and unlinked (research) data Findable, Accessible, Interoperable and thus Reusable (FAIR).
+GO (Global Open) FAIR is a ‘bottom up’ initiative that aims at making fragmented and unlinked (research) data Findable, Accessible, Interoperable and thus Reusable (FAIR).

 These FAIR principles actually have a much broader scope than just handling the research data tsunami.
 In principle, they encompass all data-related sectors.
 They form the basis of a trusted environment where researchers, innovators, companies, and citizens can publish, find, and re-use each other’s data and tools for research, innovation, and educational purposes.